 I’ve been very bad with keeping this updated but a lot of great stuff is happening here on the farm!
-First we got our official website set up at http://www.rindleridgefarm.com complete with our DIY logo created by my dearest.
+First we got our official website set up at www.rindleridgefarm.com complete with our DIY logo created by my dearest. (((Important Update: The author of this blog is no longer associated with Rindle Ridge Farm in any way as of September 2016)))

 Secondly we are in the process of getting our farm to be officially registered as a business with the town.
 We’ve submitted all sorts of paperwork and will need the approval of our neighbors.
 A public hearing will be instated and we’re really crossing our fingers it all goes well.